Co-Owner / Manager

-Denise F. has cared for dogs and cats for all of her adult life.
+Denise has cared for dogs and cats for all of her adult life.
 She also has experience with birds, bunnies, and hamsters.
 She worked for two rescue organizations fostering, as well as placing abandoned and surrendered dogs.
 She has lots of experience with older and special needs dogs and cats.
 Denise specializes in overnights at your home.
 She currently shares her home with her rescue setter, Buddy.
-She covers all of our catchment areas.
+She covers all of our service areas.

 Carr has lifelong experience and a special bond with animals.
 She enjoys walking, playing and sharing quiet time with dogs of all ages and breeds.
 “It’s all about making the connection,” she says.
 “Everything else flows from there.”
 In addition to dogs, she has experience with cats, horses, hamsters, turtles, fish, and birds.
 Since her retirement from Dartmouth, Carr lives in Wilmot and covers Andover and New London, Wilmot, Danbury, Springfield, Salisbury, Grafton and Enfield with sleep-overs, pet sitting and walks.

 Stephanie has been an “honorary” member of the Happy Pet Caregivers since her daughter Amanda joined the group.
 We finally convinced her to become an official associate.
 In the past, Stephanie lived on a farm and learned to love all creatures.
 She has had the most experience with dogs, cats, and horses, and, more recently, freshwater fish, guinea pigs, and a snake, courtesy of Amanda.
 She has always had at least one canine family member, usually a rescue because she gravitates toward dogs with “issues.”
 She has worked as a housekeeper her whole life and has been with some of her clients (and their pets!) for over 20 years.
 Stephanie lives in Andover and covers as a backup, does sleep-overs as well as the occasional overnight.